HMNZS Kiwi (T102)

 HMNZS Kiwi (T102) was a Bird class minesweeper of the Royal New Zealand Navy.

 She was commissioned in 1941 for minesweeping and anti-submarine roles.
 From 1948 to 1956 she functioned as a training ship.

-On 29 January 1943, with her sister ship Moa, Kiwi rammed and wrecked the Japanese submarine I-1.
+On 29 January 1943, with her sister ship Moa, Kiwi rammed and wrecked the large Japanese submarine I-1.
 At the time Kiwi was under the command of Lieutenant Commander Gordon Bridson who was awarded the DSC and the United States Navy Cross for this action.

-Kiwi was the first vessel with this name to serve in the Royal New Zealand Navy and is named after the national bird of New Zealand.
+Leading Signalman Campbell Howard Buchanan (7 April 1920, Port Chalmers – 31 January 1943, Tulagi) manned the Kiwis searchlight during the action and remained at his post despite having been mortally wounded.
+He was posthumously mentioned in despatches and awarded the United States Navy Cross.Kiwi was the first vessel with this name to serve in the Royal New Zealand Navy and is named after the national bird of New Zealand.

+Fate

+Laid up in 1956, Kiwi was scrapped in Auckland in 1964.